Dostonbek1/MyToDo/README.md

 # MyToDo
-*Simple ToDo app that helps users to plan their day or keep their shopping list in place*
+*Simple ToDo app that helps users plan their day accordingly or keep their shopping list in place*

 Download it on Google Play: